Tvangeste/dsl2mobi/README.txt

 === Notes ===

-1. The DSL dictionary *MUST* *BE* in UTF-8 format!!!
-Typically, the DSL dictionaries come in UCS-2 encoding.
-So, in most cases, the DSL file needs to be converted to proper UTF-8 first.

-2. It is assumed that the input dictionary is a fully valid DSL dictionary, without any errors, duplicates, etc. Essentially, the DSL dictionary should be in such a conditian that it could be compiled by Lingvo compiler without any errors or warnings.
+1. It is assumed that the input dictionary is a fully valid DSL dictionary, without any errors, duplicates, etc. Essentially, the DSL dictionary should be in such a condition that it can be compiled by the Lingvo compiler without any errors or warnings.

 === License ===